paulbradshaw/using-spark/README.md

 ## Finally, download the font file to the same place as the CSS file

-The Spark font can be downloaded from the Spark GitHub repo's ['Output/fonts' folder](https://github.com/paulbradshaw/spark/tree/master/Output/Webfonts).
+The Spark font can be downloaded from the Spark GitHub repo's ['Output/Webfonts' folder](https://github.com/aftertheflood/spark/tree/master/Output/Webfonts).
 At the moment there are 6 folders in there: 3 bar chart options (medium, narrow and thin), 2 dot charts (medium and small), and 1 dot line (medium).

 You can [see some examples of the different chart types in action on the Spark page on the After The Flood website](http://aftertheflood.co/projects/atf-spark).

-Click on the folder for the chart/font you want to use, and you should see 5 files in that folder.
+Click on the folder for the chart/font you want to use (note that the line chart is limited to numbers between 0 and 9), and you should see 5 files in that folder.
 These are 5 different formats.
 We've used the '.woff' format, so click on that version, and you should be taken to a page which doesn't look like much (GitHub cannot show it in any way, so just shows a grey box instead).
 Click **Download** to download this file to your computer.

 Once downloaded, move the file to the same folder as the CSS file.